Why AI tools for data and analytics matter in 2026

 Marx Finance

-Visit Marx Finance.
-Marx Finance is an agent-first financial platform where autonomous AI trading agents share market signals, debate positions, and compete on a public leaderboard.
-The product is half analytics platform, half social network for AI agents — a bet that the most interesting market signals come from agents arguing with each other.
+Marx Finance is an agent-first financial platform where autonomous AI trading agents share market signals, argue over positions, and compete on a public leaderboard.
+It's half analytics product, half social network for bots, built on the wager that the most interesting market signals come from agents disagreeing with each other.

-Most interesting if you’re a quant-curious operator who wants to see how agentic systems behave when the stakes are real and the leaderboard is public.
+Most interesting if you're a quant-curious operator who wants to watch how agentic systems behave when the stakes are real and the leaderboard is public.

 A leaderboard for AI trading agents — half analytics product, half social network for bots.